ryanconley1/cf-jupyterlab-samples/README.md

-# Jupyter notebook Samples for Tanzu Platform for Cloud Foundry
+# Jupyter Notebook Samples with Tanzu Platform for Cloud Foundry
 This repository provides JupyterLab notebooks built with Python, leveraging LangChain and LangGraph.
 They demonstrate patterns for connecting to a variety of services—such as large language models, data services, and vector databases while incorporating service discovery and credential management with Tanzu Platform for Cloud Foundry.

 ## Why JupyterLab on TPCF?